securezeron/ascend/README.md

 Use `--write_config config.json` to generate this file from your current arguments.

-## Output
+## Output (JSON Only)

-Ascend produces a JSON output listing each CVE with comprehensive data:
+Ascend produces a JSON file containing a list of CVEs with their details:

 ```json
 [